 QuizWright™ - QuizWright™ helps Faculty track what students are learning.
 It lets professors write Multiple Choice, True/False, and Yes/No questions as formative assessments for their students that can be run inside or outside the classroom.
 QuizWright quizzes can be published instantly and privately on the CALI website, where most students already have an account.
 The faculty can view the results in real-time using online dashboards or download them to Excel for further analysis.
 With this resource, faculty can create a personal question bank to use with your courses year after year, view student responses in real-time, pull questions from a bank of shared questions taken from CALI Lessons, built on the robust and secure CALI tools like the CALI Lesson Viewer, AutoPublish, and LessonLink.

 eLangdell® Press - CALI’s eLangdell® Press publishes free casebooks and book chapters authored by law faculty.
 All are available under a Creative Commons license so that faculty and students can use and remix the materials to suit their educational needs.
 Included in this resource are over 30 publications covering 17 different legal subject areas, it is compatible with all mobile devices and tablets.
-No-DRM PDF, MSWord, Kindle and iPad versions of entire books are available.
-Print version are available with no mark up costs.
+No-DRM PDF, MSWord, Kindle, and iPad versions of entire books are available.
+Print versions are available with no mark-up costs.

 - Authoring Opportunities - CALI only accepts authoring proposals for CALI Lessons and eLangdell Press books to faculty at CALI member schools.
 Not only will you get a publication credit, but CALI provides monetary stipends to authors.

 - Discounted registration to CALI's Conference for Law School Computing, the only conference that brings together law professors, IT professions, law librarians, and others in the legal technology world.